COST Action CA18125

 Period of STSM and application deadlines

 The period of STSM should be completely framed inside the Grant Period and yet reserve some margin for presenting the scientific report for approval and final payment.
-Therefore, the STSM should be finished the latest by 31st of March of 2020.
+Therefore, the STSM should be finished the latest by 31 March 2021.
 The following two cut-off dates for the submission and notification of results of STSM proposals will apply:

 |Cut-off moment||Applications deadline||Notification of results|